MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: SYSTEM IMPLEMENTATION

 \subsubsection{POI Planning}

 To facilitate autonomous selection of~\glspl{poi}, we implement an iterative, multi-step greedy allocation algorithm that considers multiple metrics and other robots' preferred next steps.
+Overall, the goal of the planning process is to efficiently allocate the available robot resources to suitable~\glspl{poi} with the intention that every~\gls{poi} will be completed during this mission.
 The base metric used in the systems is called \textit{utility}, which represents the reward a robot receives for completing a specific objective.
 Positive utility values indicate progress toward the mission, while negative values indicate infeasible assignments.
 The planning is performed over a fixed number of steps, where each step selects a \gls{poi} based on the pose of the previous \gls{poi} (or the start position).
 The planning process is structured into three components: \paragraph{State Estimation} The state estimation keeps a record of the predicted robot state along the planned~\gls{poi} execution.
 After each planning step, it updates and stores the expected state for the next step.
-The state primarily includes the robot's position but can also account for additional factors, such as battery consumption incurred by completing a \gls{poi}. \paragraph{Utility Calculation:} The utility calculation evaluates the utility of each unclaimed~\gls{poi} from the current state estimate.
-It is implemented as a plugin-based system that allows for an arbitrary number of \enquote{\textit{utility-features}} to be loaded and considered for a \gls{poi}'s utility.
-Some features reward (\uparrow) the robot for the~\gls{poi}, whereas others feature model penalties (\downarrow).
-Common features include: \begin{itemize} \item \textbf{Type of POI} (\uparrow): Gives a fixed positive reward or zero depending on the robot's ability to complete this POI type. \item \textbf{Euclidean Distance} (\downarrow): Euclidean distance of the robot's current (or planned) position to the POI. \item \textbf{Navigation Distance} (\downarrow): Length of the path the navigation estimates to the position of the POI. \item \textbf{Battery Consumption} (\downarrow): This feature is dependent on one of the distance metrics and accounts for the consumption of battery along the given path, together with the currently available charge. \end{itemize} All feature utilities are weighted according to an operator-defined configuration and summed to calculate the final utility of a \gls{poi}.
+The state primarily includes the robot's position but can also account for additional factors, such as battery consumption incurred by completing a \gls{poi}. \paragraph{Utility Calculation:} The utility calculation evaluates the utility ($u_r(s_r, p)$) of each unclaimed~\gls{poi} (p) from the current state estimate ($s_r$) of each robot (r).